31 Mar 2021

 Platforms and Providers 🔗︎

-A threat intelligence platform (TIP) is a software used to organize several feeds—free and paid—into a single stream.
-Lastly, a threat intelligence provider is a vendor that produces threat intelligence reports, for which they sometimes use a mix of human and automated analysis.
-The provider then offers the intelligence via premium data feeds, as a report, or as part of a software product.
-The human generated part may include TTP’s and attribution to a known Actor.
-The automated part is providing lists of observables in machine readable format.
+Lastly, a threat intelligence provider is a vendor that collects and produces threat intelligence indicators and reports, sometimes using a mix of human and automated analysis.
+The provider then offers the intelligence via premium data feeds, as a report (an example would be the Mandiant’s APT1 report), or as part of a software product.

 1. Their network infrastructure